rhbelson/hyb303_infra_module/README.md

-# Infrastructure Template for HYB-303 Workshop
+# Infrastructure Template for Hybrid Edge Workshop
-This infrastructure template automates the requisite components for modules 1-5 of the AWS re:Invent HYB-303 workshop.
+This infrastructure template automates the requisite components for this hybrid edge workshop.
-- Module 1: iPerf test on AWS Wavelength EC2 instance
-- Module 2: WebRTC streaming and video inference on AWS Local Zones EC2 instance
-- Module 3: Pixel streaming on AWS Local Zones EC2 instance
-- Module 4: EKS core infrastructure setup
-- Module 5: IoT data streaming using MongoDB on AWS EKS cluster

 ## Prerequsities
 To run this infrastructure you must have: